socpriya/Socrates-blog/_posts/blogs/2017-11-14-model-deterioration.md

 Most of the MOOCs, online courses, tutorials, and webinars talk about how to generate better, robust, efficient, and generic models to address business problems but not the deterioration models over a period of time and how to upkeep them so that it continues to deliver its purpose.
 Besides Analyzing and Generating models, a Data Scientist's role extends to Assess and Maintain them after deployment into production.

 There are many reasons a model may deteriorate over a period of time.
 A model may start deteriorating slowly in 3 or 6 or 12 or 18 months depending upon the factors and business problem it addresses.
-Since there is no fixed period or template to follow, it is highly recommended to assess the model once in 3 months  or at least 6 months once.
+Since there is no fixed period or template to follow, it is highly recommended to assess the model once in 3 months or at least once in 6 months.

 ## **<span style="color:blue">Why do models deteriorate?</span>**